ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

   ./import_images.sh
   ```

-## Generate Certificate keys for your CloudFoundry domains
+## Generate Certificate keys for your CloudFoundry domains (optional)
 1. Generate certificate keys for your new domain[s]

+  __note:__ In ICP CF 2.1.0.2 and later, cert keys can be automatically created for you during install.
+Only use this section if you want to specify your own self-signed certificates with specific information.

   Just like IBM Bluemix Public, ICP uses two domains for its CloudFoundry implementation, one for the infrastructure components (e.g. bluemix.net), and one for the applications (e.g. mybluemix.net).
 In our example we will use bluemix.csplab.local and mybluemix.csplab.local.